Neha856/RISC-V_Reference_SoC_-Tapeout_-Program/README.md

 <details>

-<summary>Day 1 - Introduction to Verilog RTL Design and Synthesis </summary>
+<summary>WEEK 1 - Introduction to Verilog RTL Design,Synthesis and optimization </summary>

 # Day 1 - Introduction to Verilog RTL Design and Synthesis